Centre Director Cultural & Media Policy Studies

 G.43 Millburn House

 Dr Joanne Garde-Hansen is Reader in Culture, Media and Communication, and directs the Centre for Cultural & Media Policy Studies and teaches on the MA Global Media and Communication.
 Her research and teaching focus upon media, memory, archives and heritage.
 This is manifest in two strands of research.
 The first, relates to her collaboration with television researchers on television history, heritage and memory and the co-founding of the Centre for Television History, Heritage and Memory.
 The second, is in her collaboration with geographers, water scientists and the Centre for Floods, Communities and Resilience on the relationship between culture and water, rivers, flooding and drought.
-She has published on media and memory, television, archives, and water heritage.
-She is a Fellow of the HE Academy and was nominated for a National Teaching Fellowship in 2005, and has won awards for outstanding module design and public engagement.
+She has published on media and memory, television, archives, and water memories and heritage.
+She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship in 2005, and has won awards for outstanding module design and public engagement.

+I currently lead the AHRC funded research network The Afterlives of Protest with partners at Kings, Loughborough and Sussex.
 I have been the co-researcher on the AHRC funded research network Women, Ageing and Media (with UWE and UoG) and co-investigator on the ESRC funded Sustainable Flood Memories project (with UWE and CCRI) and the follow-up ESRC funded Knowledge Exchange project with the Environment Agency on Digital Stories of Flooding.
 I am currently working with colleagues in Sao Paulo, Brazil on the theory and practice of a social technology of media and memory.
 Recent books include the collection Save As...Digital Memories (Palgrave Macmillan 2009), co-edited with Andrew Hoskins and Anna Reading; Media and Memory (Edinburgh University Press, 2011); Geography and Memory, co-edited with Owain Jones (Palgrave Macmillan 2012), Emotion Online: Theorizing Affect on the Internet co-authored with Kristyn Gorton (Palgrave Macmillan 2013) and Remembering Dennis Potter Through Fans, Extras and Archives with Hannah Grist (Palgrave Pivot 2014) and Social Memory Technology: Theory, Practice, Action (Routledge 2016).

 Current research projects